 In the 80’s whenever someone used the word workshop, they meant a place where things were made or repaired.
-Today, Workshops imply a group format where people learn, perform collective problem-solving, brainstorm, or innovate.
+Today, workshops imply a group format where people learn, perform collective problem-solving, brainstorm, or innovate.

-Primary data is what emerges in real-time from the interactions between the researcher and the participants whereas secondary data emerges in retrospect when referring to notes, recording or the Workshop or other documents pertaining to the research.
-Again, depending on whether the analysis is performed by someone who was present at the Workshop versus someone who wasn’t can sometimes influence the quality of the finding.
-At the same time, it can be beneficial to the person performing the analysis can do so with objectivity.
-Research oriented Workshops, therefore, involve participants through activity as a part of research design.
-The researcher or facilitators plays the role of somewhat an ethnographer in the context of Workshops.
+Primary data is what emerges in real-time from the interactions between the researcher and the participants whereas secondary data emerges in retrospect when referring to notes, recording or the workshop or other documents pertaining to the research.
+Again, depending on whether the analysis is performed by someone who was present at the workshop versus someone who wasn’t can sometimes influence the quality of the findings.
+At the same time, it can be beneficial as the person performing the analysis can do so with objectivity.
+Research oriented workshops, therefore, involve participants through activity as a part of research design.
+The researcher or facilitators, plays the role of somewhat an ethnographer in the context of workshops.

-There are four types of Workshop methods: Contractual, Consultative, collaborative, and collegiate.
-The methods, their purpose, advantages, and disadvantages are listed below
+There are four types of workshop methods: Contractual, Consultative, collaborative, and collegiate.
+The methods, their purpose, advantages and disadvantages are listed below

-|Contractual||To conduct research on the Workshop participants in inquiries and experiments||Research participants devote set time for the Workshop as the participation is paid||In cases where participants are paid to participate, a thorough background check is required to ensure authenticity|
+|Contractual||To conduct research on the workshop participants in inquiries and experiments.||Research participants devote set time for the workshop as participation is paid.||In cases where participants are paid to participate, a thorough background check is required to ensure authenticity.|

 |Collaborative||To problem solve, brainstorm or innovate.
-The researchers and participants work together, but with the researcher being in control||Can lead to developing greater empathy as well as a great rapport between the researcher and participant.|
+The researchers and participants work together, but with the researcher is in control.||Can lead to developing greater empathy as well as a great rapport between the researcher and participant.|

-|Collegiate||The Workshop researchers and participants contribute in a mutual process controlled by the participants.||Can lead to developing greater empathy as well as a great rapport between the researcher and participant.|
+|Collegiate||The workshop researchers and participants contribute in a mutual process controlled by the participants.||Can lead to developing greater empathy as well as a great rapport between the researcher and participant.|

 Advantages of Workshops

-01 Thought diversity
+1. Thought diversity

 One can get a large number of diverse ideas from different participants.

-02 Group Think
+2. Group Think

 With more individuals involved in the activity, many ideas can be generated quickly.
-Again, groups can prove to be much more effective in problem-solving by combining each other’s experiences.
+Again, groups can prove to be much more effective in problem solving by combining each other’s experiences.

-03 Creative Problem Solving
+3. Creative Problem Solving